smihica/arc-js/docs/source/index.rst

 What is ArcJS?
 ^^^^^^^^^^^^^^

-ArcJS is an Arc-language's implementation written in JavaScript.
+ArcJS is an Arc-language implementation written in JavaScript.
-It has a compiler and the compiled code is run in it's StackVM written in JavaScript.
+It consists of a self-hosting compiler written in Arc and a StackVM written in JavaScript.

 **Main features**

-* It runs on its StackVM [#f1]_ so the Arc-code is compiled into its asm-code in advance, not runs successively.
-So its run time is enough fast.
+* It runs on its StackVM [#f1]_ so the Arc-code is compiled into asm-code in advance for performance.
 * The Arc compiler is written in Arc itself.
 (Self-hosting compiler) [#f2]_
 * macros, objects, first-class continuations and tail-call optimization are completely supported.
 * Arc's characteristic features; default function, ssyntax are also supported.